NazemMahmud/laravel-multi-auth/README.md

 ```
 ## Creating Model, Controller & Migrations
 We will need two classes, the admins and customers, as well as Laravel comes with a users migration.

 **Create Admin:** `$php artisan make:model Admin -mcr `

 **Create Customer:** `$php artisan make:model Customer -mcr `

 This command will create the models, controllers and migration files all together.

 ## Migration
 Migration for Admins
-From the database/migrations directory, open the admins migrations file and edit it as follows: (as personal choice)
-//database/migrations/<timestamp>_create_admins_table.php
-We have created a simple migration and defined the columns we want the admin table to have.
-Eloquent provides methods that represent datatypes of our database table.
-We use them to define the datatypes of our table columns.

 ```
     public function up()